 Yes, data reported for school year 2020-21 must be actual information.
 The provisions of section 1501.8 prevent a severe drop-off of critical Pupil Transportation Subsidy funds.
-If school districts choose to continue to pay their contractors in compliance with Section 1501.8 then school district should not experience a significant drop in Pupil Transportation Subsidy.
+If school district chooses to continue to pay its contractors in compliance with Section 1501.8, then school district should not experience a significant drop in Pupil Transportation Subsidy.

 Does a school district have to submit the contractors' certification of variable costs to PDE?

 No, the contractor's certification is only for the school district's records.
 PDE only requires submission of the Certification to PDE by School District.